Signed in as:

-I work with your families, schools, and social services agencies.
-I advocate for children to be fully and effectively supported, promote neurodiversity awareness, and educate communities and professionals about neurodiversity.
+I work with families, schools, and social services agencies.
+I advocate for adults, youth, and children to be fully and effectively supported.
+I promote neurodiversity awareness, and educate communities and professionals about neurodivergence.

-Supports and Services for parenting, advocacy, education, ADHD, and Autism.
+I provide supports for parenting, coaching, advocacy, education, ADHD, and Autism.